AjinkyaGhatol/calculator-behavior/multiplication.md

   Then calculator display result with power 10 and user can see whole result by scroll in horizontal.

-## Scenario: User pressed another operator after pressing multi[ly operator
+## Scenario: User pressed another operator after pressing multiply operator

   Given user has turned on calculator. ( user input: 6*+)